This week's big question

 These older views had not disappeared by 1775, but they were sufficiently well-questioned that people could imagine rebelling against a state that seemed to threaten liberty.
 And yet, as we’ll see this week, there remained real limits to who would possess these new liberties and who could exercise those political rights.

 We’ll come back to those limits in a moment, but let’s first look at what exactly these American radicals were contesting.
 As we saw in the last Lesson of Module 3, at the end of the Seven Years War most colonists in British America were not radical republicans – indeed, most considered themselves to be loyal Britons.
 Their economic and cultural worlds were largely British, and they understood themselves to be British.
-Many colonists might have complained of this policy, or that tax, but that was not especially different than for anyone living in London or Manchester.
+Many colonists might have complained of a policy, or a tax, but that was not especially different than for anyone living in London or Manchester.

 That changed after the Seven Years War, and historians have generally pointed to two large factors effecting that change.
 First, and most obviously, were the changes in British policy that affected America.
 We’ve already seen one of those: the Royal Proclamation of 1763.
 The proclamation, as we discussed, created a massive “Indian Territory” in the area between the Appalachian Mountains and the Mississippi River.
 That was in part to reward Indigenous allies and appease Indigenous foes (the Proclamation was made in the months after Pontiac’s rebellion).
 But the Proclamation was also designed to contain colonial aspirations by preventing the colonies from easily moving into that now potentially settled territory.
 Designating it as “Indian territory” (specifically acknowledging Indigenous title to the land and thus making it illegal to colonize that territory) was a direct assault on American plans to conquer and settle the territory.
-Why, many American Britons now asked, was Britain denying them the land they thought they needed?
+Many American colonists now asked, why was Britain denying them the land they felt they needed?
 The land they conquered?

 More famous were the efforts of the British to impose new taxes in the colonies after the war.
 The war had been enormously expensive.
 Britain found itself deeply in debt, and Parliament felt it was right to expect the colonies to pay additional taxes.
 Over the decade between 1765 and 1774, the British imposed taxes on printing (the Stamp Act) and Sugar, and compelled the colonies to buy their tea from the British East India Company, all of which was done without the colonists having any political representation in Britain.
 The last of what the colonists came to call “the Intolerable Acts”, the Quebec Act of 1774, created a non-democratic government for the newly conquered territory of Canada and gave rights to French Catholics and the Catholic church.
 Here, in many colonists’ views, was Britain moving away from democratic institutions, and tolerating Catholicism.
 In self-governing, Protestant New England these were ominous directions.
 So, too, had been the British response to resistance.
 In 1768, the British reinforced the garrison in Boston, effectively militarily occupying their own city.
 That, together with British soldiers’ shooting of several workers in Boston in 1770 – the Boston Massacre (below) – put into sharp relief the fact that Britain was prepared to crush resistance.